Harry B. Brock Jr.: Career

-(later known as Compass Bank, now as BBVA Compass).
+(later known as Compass Bank, eventually BBVA Compass).
 In 1968, together with other investors, he gained voting control of the State National Bank of Alabama.
 In 1981, he merged the two banks.
 By 1987, Central Bancshares of the South was the first bank in Alabama to own a bank in another state.
 He retired from the Board of Directors in 1991.

 He served on the Board of Directors of Marathon Industries and the Daniel International Corporation (now merged with the Fluor Corporation).

 He served on the Board of the Alabama Alliance of Business and Industry.
 He was inducted into the Alabama Academy of Honor in 1983 and the Alabama Business Hall of Fame in 1993.
 He also became an honoree of the Birmingham Business Hall of Fame in 1999.

 Philanthropy

 Brock sat on the Board of Trustees of Samford University, where the Brock School of Business is named in his honor.
 He has also served on the President's Cabinet at his alma mater, the University of Alabama.
 He has served on the board of the Southern Research Institute and the Gorgas Scholarship Foundation.
 He has also volunteered for Kiwanis.